-- In an Asset, transaction buyer buys the assets and liabilities.
+- In an Asset, the transaction buyer buys the assets and liabilities.
 However, the buys have the option to carve out the liabilities which it does want.
-On the other hand, in the case of a stock purchase, the buyer buys the entire entity and hence accepts all the assets and liabilities
+On the other hand, in the case of a stock purchase, the buyer buys the entire entity and hence accepts all the assets and liabilities.

-- Disadvantages of asset purchase overstockqa22wz purchase include retitling of assets seller has to liquidate the remaining assets
+- Disadvantages of asset purchase overstockqa22wz purchase include retitling of assets seller has to liquidate the remaining assets.

 Asset Purchase vs Stock Purchase Comparison Table

-The Basis Of Comparison Between Asset Purchase vs Stock Purchase
+The Basis Of Comparison

-|Risk||Buyer agrees to but specific assets and liabilities and takes the risk of only those assets and liabilities.||In a Stock purchase, the buyer purchases the entire entity and hence has the risk of the entire company|
+|Risk||Buyer agrees to buy specific assets and liabilities and takes the risk of only those assets and liabilities.||In a Stock purchase, the buyer purchases the entire entity and hence has the risk of the entire company.|

-|Assets||In an asset purchase, it is necessary to rename or retitle the target company’s assets in the name of the buyer||Retitling of assets is not required in a Stock Purchase|
+|Assets||In an asset purchase, it is necessary to rename or retitle the target company’s assets in the buyer’s name.||Retitling of assets is not required in a Stock Purchase.|

-|Liabilities||The buyer has the option to specify the liabilities it wants to assume||The buyer purchases the company irrespective of the liabilities|
+|Liabilities||The buyer has the option to specify the liabilities it wants to assume.||The buyer purchases the company irrespective of the liabilities.|

-|Minority Shareholders||Asset Purchase does not involve any minority shareholders||Minority interest can create a problem for stock purchases if they refuse to sell the shares|
+|Minority Shareholders||Asset Purchase does not involve any minority shareholders.||Minority interests can create a problem for stock purchases if they refuse to sell the shares.|

-|Laws||Asset Purchase does not have to comply with any laws and hence is simpler||Stock purchase requires permission from the state and federal securities and has to comply with the laws and regulations|
+|Laws||Asset Purchase does not have to comply with any laws and is simpler.||Stock purchase requires permission from the state and federal securities and has to comply with the laws and regulations.|

-|Tax implications||In an Asset purchase, if the buyers purchase assets that are highly depreciable, they have the option of stepping up the tax value of those assets and amortize them.
-If goodwill is involved it can also be amortized.
-In this manner, the buyers get a tax advantage||Stock purchases buy the entire company and therefore has no option of amortizing assets and lose the option of availing the tax benefit like asset purchase|
+|Tax implications||In an Asset purchase, if the buyers purchase highly depreciable assets, they can increase their tax value and amortize them.
+If goodwill is involved, it can also be amortized.
+In this manner, the buyers get a tax advantage.||Stock purchases buy the entire company and therefore have no option of amortizing assets and lose the option of availing the tax benefit like an asset purchase.|

-|Preference||Buyers usually prefer asset purchase since it allows them to select the liabilities and gives them flexibility||Sellers usually prefer stock purchase because it lets them step away from the business completely|
+|Preference||Buyers usually prefer asset purchase since it allows them to select the liabilities and gives them flexibility.||Sellers usually prefer stock purchases because it lets them completely step away from the business.|

-|Simplicity||Asset transactions are usually considered more complex than purchase as it involves renaming all the assets purchased||Stock purchase buys the entire entity and does include any renaming and hence is very simple to implement|
+|Simplicity||Asset transactions are usually considered more complex than purchases as they involve renaming all the assets.||Stock purchase buys the entire entity and does include any renaming hence is very simple to implement.|